Fuzanwenn/Fuzanwenn/README.md

 ---

 ### 👋 About
 Zanwen Fu is a resourceful and detail-oriented Software Engineer with strong technical expertise.
-He is passionate about applying Agentic AI to develop Agentic solutions for diverse real-world applications.
-He also experienced in integrating AI and Large Language Models into the Software Development Life Cycle to drive the evolution of Software Engineering 3.0.
+He is passionate about applying **Agentic AI** to develop **agentic** solutions for diverse real-world applications.
+He also experienced in integrating AI and Large Language Models into the Software Development Life Cycle to drive the evolution of [Software Engineering 3.0](https://arxiv.org/pdf/2410.06107).

 - 🎓 **Duke University** — M.S. in Computer Science (AI/ML) | [Zanwen Fu | Scholars@Duke](https://scholars.duke.edu/person/Zanwen.Fu)
 - 🎓 **NUS** — B.Comp. in Computer Science (Distinction) | [Certificate of Distinction in Software Engineering](https://credentials.nus.edu.sg/346bcd58-698f-436c-af79-cb9bcf198d08#acc.r9iEKF7h)